 - Verify that DNS records for your on-premises Exchange infrastructure have been published in your public DNS zone, and that the Autodiscover and Exchange Web Services (EWS) URLs are accessible from the Internet.

 - Verify that directory synchronization is enabled between your on-premises Active Directory and Office 365, and that on-premises and online user accounts are successfully synchronized.

 - Configure OAuth authentication between your Exchange on-premises infrastructure and Skype for Business Online.

-- Verify that Unified Messaging is enabled for Cloud PBX users who have on-premises Exchange mailboxes, as this will provide visual voice mail functionality for Azure Voicemail messages in Outlook, Skype for Business Apps, and Desk-phones.
+- Verify that Unified Messaging is enabled for Cloud PBX users who have on-premises Exchange mailboxes.
+This is because this provides visual voice mail functionality for Azure voicemail messages in Outlook, Skype for Business Apps, and desk phones.

-- Verify that the Exchange Online (Plan 2) licensing option is disabled for Cloud PBX users who have on-premises Exchange mailboxes, as this will interfere with the delivery of Azure Voicemail messages.
+- Verify that the Exchange Online (Plan 2) licensing option is disabled for Cloud PBX users who have on-premises Exchange mailboxes.
+This is because this option interferes with the delivery of Azure voicemail messages.